agoramachina/claudio/process_log.md

 ## the sessions insight

-AM articulated what this means at the level of the whole tool: **giving Claude audio-first, lyrics-first, or both-together produces different listenings, and this is a feature of listening itself, not a limitation to engineer around.**
+tux tucker articulated what this means at the level of the whole tool: **giving Claude audio-first, lyrics-first, or both-together produces different listenings, and this is a feature of listening itself, not a limitation to engineer around.**

 A musicologist who reads the score before hearing the piece hears a different piece than someone who encounters it at a party.
 Both are real listenings.
 Neither is complete.
 And doing them in sequence — discovery pass first, then text-informed pass, then fine-grained analysis — produces the richest version because each pass builds on the previous.